powderflask/django_document_catalogue/README.rst

 Features:
  * permanent URLs for direct access to document, category, and file download (even if filename changes)
- * opt-in private files (file downloads protected by login)
+ * opt-out private files (file downloads protected by login, on by default)
  * plugin permissions settings
  * upload / edit / delete documents via django admin, or..,
- * opt-in user-facing edit / upload / delete views and AJAX API
+ * opt-in user-facing edit / upload / delete views and AJAX API  (off by default)
  * plays nice with dropzone for drag-and-drop file uploads

 Dependencies: